praptidodal/praptidodal/README.md

 ### Currently into

-Building useful products, backend systems, AI-powered ideas & solving problems that make me question my life choices I also love getting creative with frontend design and turning ideas into interfaces that actually feel nice to use🌷
+Building useful products, backend systems, AI-powered ideas & solving problems that make me question my life choices,

+I also love getting creative with frontend design and turning ideas into interfaces that actually feel nice to use🌷

 ### Things I've built